 - Selling: sponsored advertisements via banners

-I can't name huffington post a blog anymore, because it has grown into such a big publication platform owned by Buzzfeed.
-However all started by Arriana writing and posting content about topics life and politics.
+I can’t name Huffington post a blog anymore, because it has grown into such a big publication platform owned by Buzzfeed.
+However, it all started with Arriana writing and posting content about topics like life and politics.

 Moz by Rand Fishkin